Dysprosium: Precautions

 Like many powders, dysprosium powder may present an explosion hazard when mixed with air and when an ignition source is present.
 Thin foils of the substance can also be ignited by sparks or by static electricity.
 Dysprosium fires cannot be extinguished with water.
 It can react with water to produce flammable hydrogen gas.
 Dysprosium chloride fires can be extinguished with water.
 Dysprosium fluoride and dysprosium oxide are non-flammable.
-Dysprosium nitrate, Dy(NO_{3})_{3}, is a strong oxidizing agent and readily ignites on contact with organic substances.
+Dysprosium nitrate, Dy(NO3)3, is a strong oxidizing agent and readily ignites on contact with organic substances.

 Soluble dysprosium salts, such as dysprosium chloride and dysprosium nitrate are mildly toxic when ingested.
 Based on the toxicity of dysprosium chloride to mice, it is estimated that the ingestion of 500 grams or more could be fatal to a human (cf. lethal dose of 300 grams of common table salt for a 100 kilogram human).
 The insoluble salts are non-toxic.